6 Ways How to Fix 3D Prints Sticking Too Well to Print Bed

 BuildTak is a sheet which sticks down on top of your print bed for better adhesion, especially when it comes to PLA and other similar materials.
 I’ve heard some really advanced materials do great with BuildTak, although it can be quite premium.

-2. Change in Bed Surface Required
+2. Change Your Bed Surface

 The next thing to look into when your 3D prints stick too much to your print bed is the bed surface itself.
 As previously mentioned, the glass build plate and PETG combination hasn’t ended well for some.